andrewstarritt/andrewstarritt.github.io/acai_release_notes.md

 magic numbers.
 It returns NULL if cast fails, similar to dynamic_cast.

-The client hostname isnow inclued in acai_monitor meta data output.
+The client hostname is now included in acai_monitor meta data output.

 Fixed the fuction *[sic]* typo.